irisnet/testnets/fuxi/fuxi-8000/How-to-Create-Genesis-File.md

 ```
 iris export  --home= --for-zero-height --height=157491
 ```
-This command should will generate a new genesis file `genesis.json` in your current path.
+This command will generate a new genesis file `genesis.json` in your current path.
 Md5sum should be: `3d140361770cd4f18618f1629eead49e`

 3. Modify fileds in genesis.json